Tieske/Lua_library_template/readme.md

 Template for a Lua libary
 =========================
-Library template providing a ready to go structure with a fill-in-the-blanks approach.
+Library template providing boilerplate code with a fill-in-the-blanks approach.

 * can be used from Windows and *nix (API declaration).
 * has a default close/shutdown method